 The Taurus (nee 500) is a full-size four-door that acts as the range-topper for Ford's sedan lineup.
-Though it isn't as big inside as its looks suggest, the Taurus does offer a broad spectrum of technology and convenience features along with an efficient four-cylinder "EcoBoost" motor capable of 32 mpg on the highway.
+Though it isn't as big inside as its looks suggest, the Taurus does offer a broad spectrum of technology and convenience features along with an efficient four-cylinder EcoBoost engine capable of returning 32 mpg on the highway.
 Ford also offers a performance-focused variant of its range-topping sedan called Taurus SHO.

 Despite somewhat awkwardly-exaggerated overhangs, the Taurus has definite visual presence due to its bold hexagonal grille, rising beltline and steeply raked rear roof.
-Full LED taillights - part of last year's facelift - provide a heightened sense of style.
+Full LED taillights provide a heightened sense of style.